AbeerVaishnav13/Qimera-keyboard/README.md

 - Keyboard Enclosure:
     - For this build, I chose to go with a easy to assemble laset cut case ordered from [SendCutSend](https://sendcutsend.com).
     - You can find three design files in the `cases` folder:
-        - [Top plate](./cases/Qimera top plate.dxf): I recommend to get this made in 0.8 - 1.2mm thick mild steel.
+        - **Top plate**(`cases/Qimera top plate.dxf`): I recommend to get this made in 0.8 - 1.2mm thick mild steel.
 You can choose a particular finish for it too.
 I went with 'Black Zinc' coating to make it look a bit nicer! :)
-        - [Battery plate](./cases/Qimera battery plate.dxf): I got this made in 4.5mm thick transparent acrylic material so that the keyboard has a see-through back for the PCB art to be visible.
+        - **Battery plate**(`cases/Qimera battery plate.dxf`): I got this made in 4.5mm thick transparent acrylic material so that the keyboard has a see-through back for the PCB art to be visible.
-        - [Bottom plate](./cases/Qimera bot plate.dxf): I got this made in 3mm thick transparent acrylic material so that the keyboard has a see-through back for the PCB art to be visible.
+        - **Bottom plate**(`cases/Qimera bot plate.dxf`): I got this made in 3mm thick transparent acrylic material so that the keyboard has a see-through back for the PCB art to be visible.

 - Travel Case:
-    - You can find the travel case [here](./cases/Qimera travel case.stl) and it can be printed using any conventional 3D printer.
+    - You can find the travel case in `cases/Qimera travel case.stl` and it can be printed using any conventional 3D printer.
     - The travel case is designed to have some loops on the sides, through which you can pass a velcro strap to secure the two halves of the keyboard together and ensure that they don't fall out!

 # Important things to keep in mind